-42. The Assessment and Evaluation Commission for Blue Nile and Southern Kordofan States were established by presidential decree on 26 July 2007, is dealt with under sections 3.2 and 3.3 of the Monitor.
+42. On 17 November 2008, the National Assembly endorsed the members of the National Elections Commission (NEC).
+The Assessment and Evaluation Commission for Blue Nile and Southern Kordofan States were established by presidential decree on 26 July 2007, is dealt with under sections 3.2 and 3.3 of the Monitor.